Vitamin B’s Role in Hair Growth

-Let’s learn all about how Vitamin B promotes healthy hair growthPosted on October 25, 2022 Written by: 100% PURE ®
+Let’s learn all about how vitamin B promotes healthy hair growthPosted on March 13, 2023 Written by: 100% PURE ®

 And there’s a reason for that!
-B vitamins are extremely important nutrients, and they’re something you want not only in your diet, but your hair care regimen, as well.
-In addition to promoting energy metabolism, gut function, and immunity, B vitamins are also key to maintaining a healthy hair and scalp.
+B vitamins are extremely important nutrients.
+They’re vital vitamins you not only want in your diet but also in your hair care routine.
+In addition to promoting energy metabolism, gut function, and immunity, B vitamins are also key to maintaining a healthy scalp and happy hair.

-In this article, we discuss what vitamin B vitamins are, the eight different types of B vitamins, and why they’re important for hair growth.
-We’ll also discuss where you can find B vitamins for a healthy diet, and how you can easily incorporate them into a growth-oriented hair regimen.
+Follow along as we cover what B vitamins are, the eight different types of B vitamins, and why they’re important for hair growth.
+We’ll also cover where you can find B vitamins for a healthy diet, and how you can easily incorporate them into a growth-oriented hair regimen.

-B vitamins support and boost hair growth through their key function of producing red blood cells, which helps generate new hair by transporting oxygen to the scalp.
+Since B vitamins provide numerous benefits for a healthier body and mind, it’s no wonder they would have hair-tastic benefits for hair health.
+As briefly mentioned, B vitamins support and boost hair growth through their key function of producing red blood cells, which helps generate new hair and greater tensile strength by transporting oxygen and key proteins to the scalp.

 Here are the following ways in which different B vitamins support healthy hair growth: